 Holistic Peer Comparison Reports

 Holistic reporting is a new means of monitoring and comparing retailers and wholesalers across a range of measures, to provide a holistic view of trading party performance.
-It will assess their performance by drawing from data across a variety of performance indicators, such as Market and Operational Performance Standards and Additional Performance Indicators (APIs).
+It will assess their performance by drawing from data across a variety of performance indicators, such as Market Performance and Operational Performance Standards (MPS and OPS) and Additional Performance Indicators (APIs).
+The purpose of holistic reporting is to represent retailer and wholesaler performance in specific areas of the market, drawing on metrics selected from the range of Market Charts available on the MOSL website.

-It supports the Market Performance Committee's (MPC) priority to 'proactively monitor market and individual trading parties’ performance and, using appropriate indicators, to prioritise rectification based on areas of poor performance which have the greatest detriment to customer outcomes.
+It also supports the Market Performance Committee's (MPC) priority to 'proactively monitor market and individual trading parties’ performance and, use appropriate indicators, to prioritise rectification based on areas of poor performance which have the greatest detriment to customer outcomes.'

 Why introduce holistic reporting?

-The following indicators will be utilised to determine performance and derive peer comparison:
+The following indicators will be utilised to determine performance and peer comparison:

-- Specific key and / or customer driven MPS
+- Specific key and / or customer driven Market Performance Standards (MPS)

-- Specific key and / or customer driven OPS
+- Specific key and / or customer driven Operational Performanace Standards (OPS)

 - Retailer meter reading